matrix-org/matrix-spec-proposals/proposals/3291-muting.md

 ### Only disabling the corresponding track

-This is the solution that some clients (e.g. Element) use at the moment.
+This is the solution that some clients (e.g. Element Android) use at the moment.
 While this is almost instantaneous, it doesn't allow the other side to know the opponent's mute state.
 This leads to the opponent showing a black screen for a muted video track and not doing anything for a muted audio track which is bad for UX.